Content Audit Examples for Existing Pages

 Page type: Pricing page

-Signal: The page lists plans but does not answer plan limits, usage fit, refund expectations, or who each tier is for.
+Evidence: The page lists plans, but visitors still need plan limits, usage fit, refund expectations, and who each tier is for.
+Internal links to a sample report or audit flow are weak.

 Action: Review with a page-level audit

-Next step: Audit the URL for buyer-question gaps, FAQ coverage, trust signals, and internal links to sample output or product pages.
+Next step: Audit the URL for buyer-question gaps, FAQ coverage, trust context, and internal links to sample output or product pages.

 Example 5: Resource page that lost its role